A Contract Management Software Pricing Model that Makes Sense to Your Budget and Users

 By Karen Howe, Director of Training, Contract Logix

 Just as people have different responsibilities within your organization, users also have different needs and expectations when it comes to interacting with contract management software.
-One way software vendors should accommodate these differences is by offering various types of user licenses.
-That’s why at Contract Logix we’ve created a contract management software pricing model that offers three different user license types – Full, Read Only, and Submitter.
-You would expect there to be a dollars-and-cents difference between a “full” software license and one that’s restricted in some way, and that’s certainly a big factor.
+One way software vendors should accommodate these differences is by offering various user subscription types.
+That’s why at Contract Logix we’ve created a contract management software pricing model that offers three different user subscription types – Full, Read Only, and Submitter.
+You would expect there to be a dollar-and-cents difference between a “full” software subscription and one that’s restricted in some way, and that’s certainly a big factor.
 But perhaps just as important is the impact licensing has on the user experience.

 Download our eBook Top 10 Best Practices for Contract Management to learn more.